sibhisakthivel/GenomicSequenceAnalyzer/README.md

 and inserts the node into a BST by a specified measure.

 This program implements a self-balancing binary search tree, or AVL tree.
-This ensures that no matter what order the segments are inserted into the tree or what sorting measure the user selects, the end result will be a relatively balanced tree, allowing for very efficient range queries.
+This ensures that no matter what order the segments are inserted into the tree or what sorting measure the user selects, the end result will be a relatively balanced tree, allowing for optimized range query efficiency.

 ---------------------------------------------------------------------------------------------------------------------------------------------------

 # Current Limitations and Future Implementation Plans

 Input file
 Current Limitations:     only accepts .gb files(GenBank) for sequence data because of its annotation format(labels and feature types)
-  Future Implementations:  will explore different sequence data file types that contain similar details
+Future Implementations:  accept various file types that contain similar or more details

 Sorting
 Current Limitations:     only sorts labeled segments by order of appearance Future Implementations:  planning to implement sorting by segment length, nucleotide/amino acid composition, pattern frequency..
                          other measures that would make performing range queries useful for researchers

 Filtering
 Current Limitations:     only filters out segments by start positions Future Implementations:  filter out by segment labels, feature types, positional ranges..

 Range Query
 Current Limitations:     only accepts start positions as upper and lower bounds Future Implementations:  accept segment labels or any sequence positions as upper and lower bounds

 User Interface
 Current Limitations:     not much flexibility with input types for commands Future Implementations:  option to export filtered data or range query results to output text file
                          improve error handling
                          analyze individual segments for % composition or other relevant details

 ---------------------------------------------------------------------------------------------------------------------------------------------------

 # How to Use

 Required Files:
 sequenceAVLTree.c - Contains logic for AVL tree and range query operations. filterSequence.c - Contains logic for filtering segments. sequenceAVLTree.h - Header file containing data structure definitions and function declarations. parse_genbank.py - A python script that parses GenBank files and creates a csv file with details for the C program to use.
 Makefile - Used to compile the C source files.
 .gb file - The input genomic sequence data.

 Instructions: